pakeke-constructor/cy/cy/PLANNING.md

 if a type is a table or a number, we will know whether we serialized it as an id, (because its a number,) and we will know whether we serialized as a table.

+-->> Issue with this solution:
+References are not

 ### ISSUE 3:
 binser may not recognise our entities because the metatable is protected.